This section of Ch. 2 will cover the following topics:

 - Mastering the rules of spelling can help you become a better speller.

-- Studying lists of commonly misspelled words or keeping a list of your own commonly misspelled words will improve your spelling skills.
+- Studying lists of commonly misspelled words or keeping a list of words you frequently misspell will improve your spelling skills.

 any letter other than a, e, i, o, u, and sometimes y